Transportation is Job #1 Campaign

 Getting a highway and transit

 authorization bill passed in Congress and signed into law prior to March 31,

-2012, will not be easy.
+2012 will not be an easy task.
 It is vital that AGC members engage

 business associates (suppliers, subcontractors, insurance, bonding, financial

 services, etc.), labor organizations and other non-construction businesses in

 this effort.
 We need a true team effort to get this done.

 infrastructure bill in Congress is not unheard of.
 Congressman Bill

 recent passage of the Pipeline Safety, Regulatory Certainty, and Job Creation

 Act of 2011 as an example of how Congress can pass job creation legislation